ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 In FY2022, we achieved our target on continuing to maintain zero  complaints  concerning  breaches  of  customer  privacy and losses of customer data.
 SFL aims to continue this target in FY2023.
 For more information on the Privacy Policy, please visit SFL's company website 15 .

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000035_e680d2d95868af0e302c26cfb57cf4345a9e53c197207f6d58a962b9d0b51680.png)
+**Description**: The image shows a woman wearing a headset, seated at a desk in front of a computer.
+The computer screen displays the word "PROTECTION" overlaid on a graphic of a circuit board or digital network.
+A mug, keyboard, and calculator are also visible on the desk, along with a stack of papers or documents to the woman's right.
+The scene suggests the woman is working in a call center or customer service role related to data or system protection.

 ## Marketing and Labelling